Adobe announces a slew of video-centric updates

 Additional features

 Adobe has made a big push in recent years with collaborative features.
 That continues with even more collaboration tools coming to Premiere Pro.
 The sequence locking tool allows you to prevent others from making changes while you are working on a specific sequence.
-Version history is , and all changes are automatically tracked both locally and in the .
+Version is tracked, and all changes are automatically tracked both locally and in the cloud.
 Progressive project loading only loads specific parts of the project you need as you need them.
 And finally, you can work offline and sync your changes to the cloud later.

 Beyond those big changes, Adobe will be implementing dozens of requested features.
 Perhaps one of the most notable is the ability to batch edit titles and graphics.
-If you need to adjust the font across the entire project, you will no longer need to go slide by slide, making that change.
+If you need to adjust the font across the entire project, you will no longer need to slide by slide, making that change.
 Overall, all the new features coming to Premiere Pro should greatly speed up and simplify the video editing process.

 Adobe After Effects updates